In the Holy Father’s brief message, he talked to the children about how to pray.

 The pope has shown his affection for those with autism on other occasions.
 In 2018, a young boy with autism “joined” the pope on stage for his Wednesday audience.
 The Holy Father suggested that the child was a lesson as well — a lesson in freedom.

-Here is a Vatican translation of the pope’s words from today’s meeting:
+Read more: Little boy joins pope for catechesis; Francis draws lesson from his freedom (VIDEO) Here is a Vatican translation of the pope’s words from today’s meeting:

 Dear children, dear parents,